sagemath/sagewiki_to_gh-2022-10-10/DidierDeshommes.md

  * RealLib should not be a replacementto MPFR.
 MPFR has its uses and is . faster than RealLib3

-DELTA: Thanks to Dr Lambov, this now compiles on 386 and AMD64 and PPC.
-I've built a new version and posted patches.

 === Tweaking Hermes ===
 Logging of sessions using mathml through hermes: